I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

-Swords have been a staple of Final Fantasy since Final Fantasy I. Whether the setting is a medieval fantasy world or a dystopic future with robots and laser beams, the hero has to wield a ginormous sword that he magically pulls out of his butt thin air when enemies attack.
+Swords have been a staple of Final Fantasy since the first game.
+Whether the setting is a medieval fantasy world or a dystopic future with robots and laser beams, playable characters wield ginormous swords that they magically pull out of thin air when enemies attack.

 Below are my picks for the top ten blades in the Final Fantasy series.
 Don't like my selections?
-Vote below or nominate your pick for Final Fantasy's Ultimate Weapon!
+Voice your opinion in the comments or nominate your pick for the ultimate weapon!

-Mythril Swords, Blades, Axes, Hair Clips: they're not glamorous, but they're a Final Fantasy mainstay.
+Mythril Swords, Blades, Axes, Hair Clips: they're not glamorous, but they're Final Fantasy mainstays.
 They also begin FF's tradition of, "If you misspell it, it's not a copyright violation."
 (See also: Malboros.)
-A few notable appearances:
+Here are a few notable appearances:

 In Final Fantasy IV, toads and pigs (what?) mine and forge Mythril weapons in the creatively-named Mythril Village on a remote island.

-Tournesol (French for "Sunflower") does not have the long pedigree of the other Final Fantasy swords, but I have to include it as the most difficult weapon to acquire in any Final Fantasy game (save possibly Ragnarok in XI).
+Though Tournesol (French for "Sunflower") is the most powerful sword in Ivalice, it does not have the long pedigree of the other Final Fantasy swords.
+Even so, I have to include it as the most difficult weapon to acquire in any Final Fantasy game (save possibly Ragnarok in XI).

 Also, it kicks butt.
 Of course, by the time you've spent umpty hours trying to get it, your party is so overleveled that one more ultimate weapon is probably overkill.

 Tournesol first appears in Final Fantasy XII as the second-most powerful weapon after the Zodiac Spear and reappears in Final Fantasy Tactics A2.

 Save the Queen is a newer entry into the honor roll of Final Fantasy swords, first appearing in Final Fantasy Tactics and making the jump to the main-numbered games in VIII as Quistis' whip crafted from Marlboro Tentacles!